Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of results in

 Now from \eqref{eq:must} we see that

-On the other hand \eqref{eq:qu} and \eqref{eq:stets} imply $q_{u+n}\asymp q_{u}^{\Lambda}$.
-Hence $\Lambda\geq (\lambda-1)(\mu-1)-\epsilon_{1}$, which by choice of $\mu>\nu_{1}$ is however false for $\epsilon_{1}$ small enough in view of assumption \eqref{eq:happ}.
-Thus we have derived the desired contradiction in both cases and our claim is proved.
+On the other hand \eqref{eq:stets} implies $q_{u+n}\asymp q_{u}^{\Lambda}$.
+Hence $\Lambda\geq (\lambda-1)(\mu-1)-\epsilon_{1}$, which by choice of $\mu>\nu_{i}$ is however false for $\epsilon_{1}$ small enough in view of assumption \eqref{eq:happ}.
+Thus we have derived the desired contradiction to \eqref{eq:property} in both cases and our claim is proved.
 We conclude that the dimension of our Cartesian product set is at least $n-1$. \end{proof}

 If all $\lambda_{i}=\infty$, we have already proved the claim within the proof of Theorem~\ref{th01}.
 We prove Theorem~\ref{vthm} in a similar way.
 A notable twist occurs in Case 2.
 To rule out the existence of putative good approximations of the form $p/b^{N}$ different from the $p_{u}/q_{u}$, we cannot use the argument above since we do not assume \eqref{eq:happ} any longer.
 To find a way around this obstruction, we will employ the following easy lemma.